choosehappy/CohortFinder/README.md

 ##### 1. Result file and running log

-The cohortfinder_result.tsv has two more columns than the histoqc tsc file.
-One is called 'groupid' represents which BE group the patient belongs to.
+The cohortfinder_result.tsv has two more columns than the histoqc tsv file.
+One is called 'groupid', representing which BE group the patient belongs to.
 One is called 'testind', where '1' represents the patients were partitioned into testing set, and '0' represents the patients were partitioned into training set.